Teen Bedroom Design Ideas

 Don’t Get Shoehorned

 There are plenty of “teen” specific furniture lines out there.
 But, don’t get trapped into thinking you have to shop there.
 Fundamentally, a bedroom is a bedroom.
 If your teen likes mid-century mod pieces, check out your local consignment store.
 Furniture for a teen’s bedroom can be just as beautiful as anything you’d have in your own space, and actually might stay in use longer if it is.
-There are lower-cost retailers like Target or Wayfair that have gorgeous, grown-up pieces at very reasonable prices.
+There are lower-cost retailers like Target or Wayfair that have gorgeous, grown-up pieces at very reasonable prices which you can shop through Havenly.